bigexchange/bigid-aws-control-tower/README.md

 1. Access to AWS Management account with Control Tower installed.
 The user should have write access to at least these CloudFormation, Lambda, Amazon Eventbridge & IAM services.

 ### Steps:
-1. Download the CloudFormation template **BigID-Role-Deployment-template.yml**.
+7. Download the CloudFormation template BigID-Role-Deployment-template.yml
-2. The default IAM policy `BigIDMonitoringPolicy` in this template allow open read-only access to all the AWS services supported by BigID.
-If you want to narrow down this access to certain services please edit the section 'BigIDMonitoringPolicy' from above template.
+8. The default IAM policy BigIDMonitoringPolicy in this template allow open read-only access to all the AWS services supported by BigID.
+If you want to narrow down this access to certain services, please edit the section 'BigIDMonitoringPolicy' from above template.
 For more information on IAM policies click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html)
-3. Launch the **BigID-Role-Deployment-template.yml** template in AWS Management account where Control Tower is deployed(same aws region).
+9. Launch the BigID-Role-Deployment-template.yml template in AWS Management account where Control Tower is deployed (same AWS region).
 Enter the optional IAM role name to be created.
-4. Work with the BigID Services team to install BigID application and Big ID scanners as applicable in your environment (based on your corporate policies, latency needs and sizing estimations).
-All BigID components are deployed as container images and managed either via Docker-Compose on AWS EC2 OR using a Kubernetees on AWS EKS.
+10. Work with the BigID Services team to install BigID application and BigID scanners as applicable in your environment (based on your corporate policies, latency needs and sizing estimations).
+All BigID components are deployed as container images and managed either via Docker-Compose on AWS EC2 OR using a Kubernetes on AWS EKS.
-5. Configure a BigID Scanner (on EC2 or EKS) and ensure they are mapped to the AWS IAM Role created using the template mentioned above (default BigIDScannerRole)
+11. Configure a BigID Scanner (on EC2 or EKS) and ensure they are mapped to the AWS IAM Role created using the template mentioned above (default BigIDScannerRole)
-6. Always use the "IAM Role Authentication" method while creating any AWS data-sources.
+12. Always use the "IAM Role Authentication" method while creating any AWS data-sources.

+Note: This is just a starter policy, please review it thoroughly with your System-Admin/DevOps team.

 **Test**